 Black Feminist Visions for Justice: Moving Beyond a Broken System

-Historically, communities who have been excluded from accessing care from the state, but are still subject to state violence, have learned to provide robust models for mutual aid, mutual care, healing and accountability, which fundamentally improve how they resist and exist in society.
-For example, the harm reduction strategies developed and deployed by Black LGBTQ and Latinx communities to save lives as AIDS ravaged their communities, are the same harm reduction strategies employed by vulnerable populations in towns, hamlets and cities across the UK.
-This is one striking example of the aphorism 'we keep us safe', which honours the hard-earned and cumulative wisdom that emerges from those people who are forced to the margins.
-‘We keep us safe’ animates what is at the heart of transformative justice: community care and accountability.
+Historically, communities who have been excluded from accessing care from the state, but are still subject to state violence, have learned of the necessity of providing alternative modes of care: mutual aid, mutual care, and accountability practices, which improve how they resist and exist in society.
+For example, harm reduction strategies developed and deployed by Black LGBTQ and Latina communities as AIDS ravaged their communities, are the same harm reduction strategies employed by refugee, migrants and racialised populations in towns, hamlets and cities across the UK.
+This is one striking example of the aphorism 'we keep us safe', which reflects the hard-earned and practical wisdom emerging from those who are oppressed.

 The systemic oppression of Black women is not an accident